 Waived pet fees

 *Valid ONLY on stays in pet-friendly Chetola Lodge rooms.
-Picnics are a suggested activity and are not included in the package; cannot be combined with any other offer; Available now through April 30, 2022.
-Based on availability; not valid for groups of ten or more; additional restrictions or blackout dates may apply; call Guest Services at the number below for additional information
+Picnics are a suggested activity and are not included in the package; cannot be combined with any other offer.
+Based on availability; not valid for groups of ten or more; additional restrictions or blackout dates may apply; call Guest Services at the number below for additional information, currently an ongoing offer without an expiration date.

 As we celebrate God’s great gift this holiday season, we wish you and your family a Merry Christmas, Happy Holidays, and a safe and Happy New Year!